AutoSail-MDH/AutoSailROS/README.md

 # AutoSail-MDH
 AutoSail-MDH is a Mälardalens Högskola (MDH) student project whos aim is to produce an autonomous sailing boat to compete in the World Robot Sailing Champtionship (WRSC) & International Robotic Sailing Championship (IRSC).

-Our first goal is to create a proof of concept using the RC boat _Dragon Flite 95_.
-It runs on an Odroid C2 single board computer, installed with Robot Operating System (ROS) Melodic.
-This repository contains the ROS packages used on the boat.
+#AutoSailROS_Summer2020
+This repository contains the Robot Operating System (ROS) packages used for the project course summer 2020.
+The RC boat _Dragon Flite 95_ were used with a Odroid C2 as the main computer.
+Our task was to build a wind sensor with 3d printed parts and a rotary encoder.
+Additional packages were installed to test the xsens IMU.

 # Installation
 The system is running on _ROS Melodic_ which has only been tested on _Ubuntu 18.04_.
 Follow the installation guide for ROS Melodic to continue